fbpx

 10. Take appropriate action

-You will be amazed how quickly client confidence returns if you demonstrate that you are prepared to take action to resolve a situation.
+You will be amazed how quickly a resolution can be found if you demonstrate that you are prepared to take action to resolve a situation.
+83% of customers agree that they feel more loyal to brands that respond and resolve their complaints.
+(Khoros)

 Dealing with Angry Customers and Lend a Helping Hand